Tamunokuro/Vet-Clinic/README.md

 ### Setup

-Clone this repository to your desired folder:
+Clone this repository to your desired folder using: `git clone git@github.com:Tamunokuro/Vet-Clinic.git`

 <!--
 Example commands: